googlesamples/unity-jar-resolver/.github/ISSUE_TEMPLATE/external-dependency-manager-issue.md

 ### Please fill in the following fields:
 Unity editor version:
-Play Services Resolver version:
+External Dependency Manager version:
-Features in Play Services Resolver in use (Android Resolver, iOS Resolver, VersionHandler, etc.):
+Features in External Dependency Manager in use (Android Resolver, iOS Resolver, VersionHandler, etc.):
 Plugins SDK in use (Firebase, Admob, Facebook, etc.):
 Platform you are using the Unity editor on (Mac, Windows, or Linux):
 Platform you are targeting (iOS, Android, and/or desktop):